Pressure Cooker vs Slow Cooker: The Pros and Cons

 Stovetop pressure cookers used to be a real nightmare to try and control, super difficult to dial in, and generally pretty unsafe.

-It wasn’t at all uncommon for these kinds of appliances to “blow their top” without any warning at all – not only tossing superheated steam all over the place in the process but usually expelling whatever was inside the pressure cooker all over your kitchen, too!
+It wasn’t at all uncommon for these kinds of appliances to “blow their top” without any warning at all not only tossing superheated hot steam out all over the place in the process but usually expelling whatever was inside the stove top pressure cooker all over your kitchen, too!

 Today’s pressure cookers, though, are a whole lot more advanced than they ever used to be.